jakesandersx/jakesandersx/README.md

 ### About Me :

-I am a Computer Science / Web & Mobile App Development Student from the United States :us:
+I am a Computer Science / Web & Mobile App Development Student from the United States :us_outlying_islands:

 - :seedling: Interested in Data Mining sports using Python.